2025 stock market crash: Tariff walk backs and market reversal

 On Wednesday, April 9, tariffs increased from the 10% baseline to 11–50% for 57 major trading partners.
 The same morning, George Saravelos, head of FX at Deutsche Bank, told investors, "We are witnessing a simultaneous collapse in the price of all US assets including equities, the dollar... and the bond market."
 He said if the disruption continued, the Federal Reserve would have to intervene by emergency buying mass amounts of US Treasuries to stabilize the bond market.

-Meanwhile, Treasury Secretary Scott Bessent and Commerce Secretary Howard Lutnick rushed to raise concerns about the bond market sell-off to Trump.
+Treasury Secretary Scott Bessent and Commerce Secretary Howard Lutnick rushed to raise concerns about the bond market sell-off to Trump.
 Trump agreed to reduce pressure by pausing the tariff increases that had gone into effect that morning.
 The 10% baseline tariff on all countries, 25% tariffs on certain product sectors, and increased tariffs on Chinese goods would remain.

 The pause was announced in post to Trump's Truth Social.
+Lawmakers were frustrated with how the world learned of Trump's decisions—through a social media platform operated by Trump's company, instead of through federal administration officials.
+Democratic Senator Adam Schiff called on Congress to investigate whether Trump had engaged in suspicious insider trading or market manipulation when he abruptly announced and paused the tariffs, the government's handling of the jobs and retirement savings of millions of Americans, and the US's standing in global, as having encountered an unprecedented crisis of trust because of the Trump administration's unrestrained behavior.

 Trump said later that he, Bessent and Lutnick "didn't have access to lawyers or – it was just wrote up.
 We wrote it up from our hearts, right?
 It was written from the heart, and I think it was well written too, but it was written from the heart."
 He also told reporters, "the bond market is very tricky.
 I was watching it...
 I saw last night where people were getting a little queasy".
 CNN reported many White House officials learned of the pause at the same time as the public.